 How does it work?

 Usually, we only use a password to access our data.
 However, if someone cracks or guesses it, your data can be accessed by others.
 The 2FA system adds a security layer in addition to your password: something you possess.
 This could be a single-use code on your phone or a text message.
 You must enter this code after you've entered your password, so it's an additional security measure.
 Banks have been using 2FA for some time (e.g. a TAN or an identifier).
-In this video, we explain what two-factor authentication is.

 You only have to configure it once